openstack/openstack-manuals/doc/install-guide/source/manila-controller-install.rst

 This section describes how to install and configure the Shared File Systems service, code-named manila, on the controller node.
-This service requires at least one additional share node that manages file storage back-ends.
+This service requires at least one additional share node that manages file storage drivers.

 Prerequisites
 -------------